cagriyildirimR/fullstackopen2023/README.md

 This repository contains my solutions for the exercises in the Full Stack Open 2023 course.
 The course covers a wide range of topics related to full stack web development, including frontend development with React, backend development with Node.js and Express, and using databases.

 The solutions are organized into folders named after each part of the course.
 Each folder contains the exercise files for that part.
-For example, the `part0` folder contains the solution for exercise 1, the `part1` folder contains the solutions for exercises in part 1, and so on.
+For example, the `part0` folder contains the solution projects for part 0, the `part1` folder contains the solutions for exercises in part 1, and so on.

 ## Course Structure